iosdevzone/SwiftStandardLibraryPlaygrounds/SequenceAndCollectionFunctions.md

 reduce(oneTwoThree, 0, +)
 ```
 ## removeAll
-Remove all elements from a RangeReplaceableCollectionType, optionally requesting the storage capacity be preserved.
+Remove all elements from a `RangeReplaceableCollectionType`, optionally requesting the storage capacity be preserved.
 ```swift
 removeAll(&zeroOneTwoThree, keepCapacity: true)
 zeroOneTwoThree.capacity
 ```
 ## removeAtIndex
-Remove and return an element from a RangeReplaceableCollectionType
+Remove and return an element from a `RangeReplaceableCollectionType`
 ```swift
 zeroOneTwoThree = [0,1,2,3]
 removeAtIndex(&zeroOneTwoThree, 2) //2
 zeroOneTwoThree // [0,1,3]
 ```
 ## removeLast
-Remove and return the last element from a nonempty RangeReplaceableCollectionType
+Remove and return the last element from a nonempty `RangeReplaceableCollectionType`
 ```swift
 zeroOneTwoThree = [0,1,2,3]
 removeLast(&zeroOneTwoThree)